 When the simulator is run on this model, the simulator generates a random number and selects the appropriate branch.
-Note from the resulting timeline (Figure 34) that First Function executed each time the simulator looped through the Iterate.
+Note from the resulting timeline (Figure 35) that First Function executed each time the simulator looped through the Iterate.
 Since First Function has three exit branches, the Functions performed following First Function will be dependent on the random number generator used by the simulator.
 In the first iteration, First Function exits by Good Application (resulting in the execution of Next Function).
-In the second iteration, First Function also exits by Good Application.
+In the second iteration, First Functions exits by Bad Application (resulting in the execution of Fix Application).
+In the third iteration, First Function also exits by Good Application.
 Note in all three cases, Second Function awaits the trigger output from First Function before beginning execution.
 If we reset and run again, our results will vary since we are using a random number generator to select the exit branch.